Laser sight: Legality

+US

-In the U.S. laser sights are mostly legal for self-defense purposes, however their use for hunting is more strictly regulated.
+In the US, laser sights are mostly legal for self-defense purposes, however their use for hunting is more strictly regulated.

 UK

 UK firearms legislation does not mention accessories such as laser sights.
 There are no restrictions on using laser sights on rifles at a range.

 Users

 U.S. police

 In a 2019 survey of US police officers, less than 13% used laser sights on duty, with only 32% saying that their agency permitted their use.